LearnDash builds where the learning actually sticks

 An LMS built the way adult learners work — not one that launched, disappointed everyone, and has not been touched since.

 Built and ran: M.L.
-Campbell Training Centre (Sherwin-Williams) — attendance grew tenfold over the engagement · Sayerlack training portal · MA in Learning & Technology, Royal Roads University (2025) · 22 years of instructional design and delivery · LearnDash, Sensei, LifterLMS, SCORM, xAPI
+Campbell Training Centre (Sherwin-Williams) — attendance grew tenfold over the engagement · Sayerlack training portal · MA Candidate in Learning & Technology, Royal Roads University (2025) · 22 years of instructional design and delivery · LearnDash, Sensei, LifterLMS, SCORM, xAPI

 Book an LMS discovery call See full service details